Goods for Alaska

 Then and now

-The Port of Anchorage opened shortly after statehood in 1961 with capacity to serve the biggest ships in Alaska.
+The Port of Alaska opened shortly after statehood in 1961 with capacity to serve the biggest ships in Alaska.
 It was the only deep-water port in Southcentral Alaska to survive the 1964 Good Friday Earthquake and resulting tsunamis.
 Today, after more than half a century of reliable service, the facility is suffering a slow-motion disaster from corrosion and age, and the docks are unlikely to survive another significant earthquake.

 Condition in 2014